yuchenyang83/Data_and_Code_tLME_dropout/README.md

        (1) 'tLMMmissingSEM.R' main script for fitting the tLME model with non-ignorable dropout;
        (2) 'LMMmissingSEM.R' main script for fitting the LME model with with non-ignorable dropout;
-       (3) 'functionR' that can assist for fitting the FM-tLME, LME and tLME models with non-ignorable dropout
+       (3) 'functionR' that can assist for fitting the LME and tLME models with non-ignorable dropout

 './Function/fix_alpha'
 	subfolder collects functions for maximum likelihood (ML) estimation for LME and tLME models with non-ignorable dropout in the sensitivity analysis, including

        (1) 'tLMMmissingSEM.R' main script for fitting the tLME model with non-ignorable dropout;
        (2) 'LMMmissingSEM.R' main script for fitting the LME model with with non-ignorable dropout;
-       (3) 'functionR' that can assist for fitting the FM-tLME, LME and tLME models with non-ignorable dropout
+       (3) 'functionR' that can assist for fitting the LME and tLME models with non-ignorable dropout

 #### Subfolder: ./Code ####